-In case you’re unfamiliar with the term, location-enabled marketing — also known as proximity marketing — is an advertising approach that leverages mobile technology to target customers when they are near certain physical locations.
+Location-enabled marketing — also known as proximity marketing — is an advertising approach that leverages mobile technology to target customers when they are near specific physical locations.

 As mobile device adoption continues to increase — according to Pew, 77% of U.S. adults owned a smartphone in 2016 — more and more forward-thinking businesses are smartly deciding to invest in location-enabled marketing solutions.

-A recent analysis by Statista, for example, reveals that beacon-triggered retail sales grew to $44.4 billion in 2016 — quite the uptick from the $4.1 billion haul the previous year.
-This is due to the fact that, perhaps surprisingly, 71% of retailers say they are already able to track and understand customers’ buying habits thanks to beacon technology.
+A recent analysis by Statista, for example, reveals that beacon-triggered retail sales grew to $44.4 billion in 2016 — quite the uptick from the $4.1 billion hauls the previous year.
+This is because, perhaps surprisingly, 71% of retailers say they are already able to track and understand customers’ buying habits thanks to beacon technology.

 Despite this widespread adoption, there’s still a lot of room for improvement.
 Of the retailers that have deployed beacons, only 24% saw an increase in sales and offer redemptions (though 59% believe their customers are more engaged when they are in their stores).

 Suffice it to say there are a lot of retailers that are interested in proximity marketing tools but haven’t yet unlocked the full value of the technologies.
-This signals a big opportunity for the marketing tech industry because retailers are now warm to the idea of location-based marketing but there isn’t a major vendor that’s dominating the space.
+This signals a significant opportunity for the marketing tech industry because retailers are now warm to the idea of location-based marketing, but there isn’t a significant vendor that’s dominating the space.